Zubax/zubax_documentation_portal/0 Products/10 Zubax GNSS 2/0 Main Page.md

 ## Identification information

-This section documents device properties that are reported in response to identification requests:
-CLI command `zubax_id` and UAVCAN service `uavcan.protocol.GetNodeInfo`.
+This section documents the device properties that are reported in response to identification requests: the CLI command `zubax_id` and the UAVCAN service `uavcan.protocol.GetNodeInfo`.

 * Product ID and UAVCAN node name: `com.zubax.gnss`.
 * Hardware version: 2.x.